sestys/katacoda-scenarios/k8s-with-ansible/step5.md

       state: present
 </pre>

 Now the playbook can be executed by running the following command `ansible-playbook -i hosts playbook.yml`{{execute}}.
 The output should include a message, ok=3 and changed=1.
 The second time it is run yamllint is already installed, and therefore we get no change and only ok=3.
-This is one of great Ansible features - you can use the same notebook to both configuring the environment, and checking if everything is as it should be.
+This is one of Ansible's great features - you can use the same notebook to both configure the environment, and to check that everything is as it should be.